Polprzewodnikowy/N64FlashcartMenu/docs/00_getting_started_sd.md

 ### First Steps
 Connect the SD card to your PC and ensure it is properly formatted to be compatible with your flashcart.
 **WARNING:** Filenames are expected to be written in ASCII.
-Unicode characters, such as accented characters or non-Latin based languages, such as Russian, Chinese, Japanese, Korean, etc., are not fully supported and may cause a crash screen.
+Unicode characters, such as accented characters or characters from languages such as Russian, Chinese, Japanese, Korean, etc., are not fully supported and may cause a crash screen.

 #### Preparations for SC64
 - FAT32 and EXFAT are fully supported.